 This course applies economic theories to the analysis of the healthcare environment from a managerial perspective.
 This course includes consideration of the interrelationship of economics and the evolving U.S. health policy.
-Particular attention is given to the challenges of population health management, healthcare organizational design and behavior, access, quality of healthcare, and leadership and management issues in light of the broader healthcare environment, including local and regional community health values and needs, and cultural, global, and social contexts.
+Particular attention is given to the challenges of population health management, 80

-GBA 660 Organizational Theory
+GBA660, Organizational Theory